To learn more about Lyumjev and how it’s used for diabetes, see the “What is Lyumjev used for?” section below.

 - Tempo Pens, which are smart pens that connect to certain other devices.

-- Single-use cartridges.
+- Cartridges for use with insulin pens.
 These can be used as refills in certain insulin pens.
 Be sure to check your insulin pen manual to see if these are right to take with your pen.
 Or ask your doctor or pharmacist.

 Your doctor will tell you how much Lyumjev you’ll need to take.
 Your recommended dosage depends on your body’s needs and your blood sugar levels.
 Make sure to inject the correct number of units of Lyumjev.